OpenSAGE/OpenSAGE/docs/developer-guide.md

 ```

 ##### `libsdl2`

-`sudo apt install libsdl2-dev`
+- APT based: `sudo apt install libsdl2-dev`
+- RPM based: `sudo dnf install sdl2-compat-devel`

 ##### `openal`

-`sudo apt install libopenal-dev`
+- APT based: `sudo apt install libopenal-dev`
+- RPM based: `sudo apt install openal-soft-devel`

 ## Running OpenSAGE

 OpenSage does not provide any game assets itself, so it expects the user to have the game files installed on the system.

 ### Windows